 In November 2018, the Board of Directors (Board) authorized the extension of our Stock Repurchase Program (Program) of \$300.0 million to repurchase our common stock through January 29, 2022.
 The Program authorizes repurchases of our common stock in open market or negotiated transactions, with the amount and timing of repurchases dependent on market conditions and at the discretion of our management.
 In addition to the Program, we also acquire shares of our common stock from holders of restricted stock unit awards to satisfy tax withholding requirements due at vesting.
-Shares acquired from holders of restricted stock unit awards to not reduce the Program authorization.
+Shares acquired from holders of restricted stock unit awards to satisfy tax withholding requirements due at vesting.